 All documents are required in English.
 The College accepts translated documents from a variety of sources.
 In certain circumstances, which may include but are not limited to war, natural disasters, extreme violence, and political persecution, it may be difficult for an applicant to submit the required documents.
 The College will consider alternative documentation requests on a case-by-case basis.
-Please see the Additional Registration Information document for more information.
+Please see the Additional Registration Information page for more information.

 Your application will be forwarded by the College to the Registration Committee once your application is complete* and you will receive a confirmation email that includes the next steps.